ropensci/rOPTRAM/inst/paper/paper.md

 # Acknowledgements

 The authors wish to thank Professor Maxim Shoshany, Faculty of Civil & Environmental Engineering, Technion, Israel, for advice and assistance in supplying relevant data for testing the model and software.
+We further thank the two reviewers, Lauren O'Brien and Harry Eslick, whose comments substantially improved the code in this package for submission to ROpenSci.

 # References